D16 GROUP LUSH-101 – TOTAL PACKAGE

 LuSH-101 comes with a whopping 1600+ presets.
 You will never be stuck for inspiration here.

-For an instrument over six years old now the gorgeous GUI looks crisp and modern, with a good amount of retro aesthetics in slightly Star Wars-esque red on white styling.
+For an instrument over six years old now the gorgeous GUI looks crisp and modern, with a good amount of retro aesthetics in slightly Star Wars-esque red-on-white styling.

 The high-res GUI looks amazing, especially with the option to swap between 1087×675 and 1449×900 on our high-resolution monitor.
 The ability to scale greatly assists the navigation, a big thumbs up for this feature.

 The GUI design is skeuomorphic and unapologetically inspired by the original hardware, and overall it is very immersive and fun to use.
 I found it easy to get confused as to what layer I was working on due to the largely white and grey colour scheme, often making changes to the totally wrong channel before I realised.
-The small LED’s along the top layer indicator buttons the only referance to your location, perhaps a subtle colour tint or icon indicating what layer you are on would be nice.
+The small LEDs along the top layer indicator buttons are the only reference to your location, perhaps a subtle colour tint or icon indicating what layer you are on would be nice.

 The control dials, sliders and switches are all styled in keeping and have a nice feel, digitally speaking.
 In typical Roland fashion, everything is rather uniform and regimented looking, but anyone familiar with late 80’s synths from the company will have no problem finding their way around.

 There is a strong emphasis on hands-on control with the one-function-per-button controls.
-The faders and knobs design allow for pattern recognition at a glance, making ADSR, filter and other controls familiar and memorable more from their shape rather their specific relationship with each other.
+The faders and knobs design allows for pattern recognition at a glance, making ADSR, filter and other controls familiar and memorable more from their shape rather than their specific relationship with each other.
 The natural tendency to dial something up from mesmerising patterns is a big reason why I love to use this synth as my immediate go-to.

 LuSH-101 has a simplistic workflow for creating synth tones from scratch.
-There are two oscillators (square and saw), a noise generator and a variable sub oscillator.
+There are two oscillators (square and saw), a noise generator and a variable sub-oscillator.
 The main filter on each layer sounds nice enough, but a little underwhelming on its own.
 An option to flip modes from normal to SH-101 style introduces some analogue inaccuracies, though they are very hard to pick.

 The sub-oscillator can sound quite growly, especially when pitched low.
 Inducing the excellent unison control takes a rather plain tone into another dimension